freesers/AppStudioProject/PROCESS.md

 # Day 13
 Image decoding problem solved.
 Residents can now upload and delete chores (if they are administrator).
 And all users download the chores for their house.
 Residents can now complete a chore by tapping "cleaned", they will have to take a picture as verification.
 Updated chore is uploaded to server.
-To make tableview quicker; all chores are stored in the documents directory, quickly showing the last know chores (and corresponding images), then replacing with the new ones.
+To make tableview quicker; all chores are stored in the documents directory, quickly showing the last known chores (and corresponding images), then replacing with the new ones.
 Will choose not to implement the chore -> detail viewcontroller as it won't present new information.
 Instead tapping the picture of the chore will show a viewcontroller dedicated for the picture, with zooming capabilities.
 ### Tasks left:
 * image viewcontroller
 * automatic schedule